bcgov/platform-developer-docs/src/docs/automation-and-resiliency/openshift-project-resource-quotas.md

 ## Memory quotas<a name="memory"></a>

 The following RAM quotas are currently available on the Platform.
-All Memory requests and limits are shown in GiB and represent the **maximum** for the combined RAM request or RAM limit values for **all pods in the namespace**.
+All memory requests and limits are shown in GiB and represent the **maximum** for the combined RAM request or RAM limit values for **all pods in the namespace**.

 ```
 memory-request-2-limit-4: RAM Request 2 GiB, RAM Limit 4 GiB